 What I tried:

 You name it, I freaking tried it.

 But, I was learning a ton more than I ever thought I would.

 (Side story: I was recently at an event and someone I know who is also into health/wellness had heard I struggled to get pregnant and questioned why I didn’t just eat healthier.
 I had to smile and hold back saying, “Don’t you think I tried that, lady?!”
 But I now know things are sometimes deeper than people understand.
 I used to also believe nutrition could change everything, but it doesn’t always work that way.)

-There is a lot more to this story and I don’t want to overwhelm you, so part 2 will be coming soon.
+There is a lot more to this story and I don’t want to overwhelm you, so 3 more parts are available below.
 I will be sharing the testing and treatment and then what led to our pregnancy years later.

 Thank you for reading and I hope this blog series gives you hope to never give up, no matter what you're going through.

 Any advice or recommendations shared here is for informational purposes only.
 I am not a doctor and each person is very unique so this is not to diagnose or treat you.
 However, if you would like to connect one on one, I offer a free phone consultation to give you a sense of hope and some tools to help you move forward on your journey.

 Part 3: Light at the End of the Tunnel